 Obs.
 It is remarkable how often sulphur/barnyard, not the most appealing of odours, come into discussion of beer palate.
 It can come from the water, famously of Burton, from a precursor in very pale malt, from hops, from Brett, and from some fuel used to dry malt.
 Modern brewing has sought, successfully, to avoid these effects, yet craft brewing has brought them back in an attempt to create the different and sometimes the historical.
 It shows how relative palate really is.

-Note re first image: This image of anthracite coal is from an Indian exporter, sourced here, with interesting technical data on composition of different qualities offered.
-These appear of Chinese origin.
+Note re images.
+Image of anthracite coal is from an Indian exporter, sourced here, with interesting technical data on composition of different qualities offered.
+All intellectual property therein, as well as in the second image above, belongs solely to the lawful owners, as applicable.
+Used solely for educational and research purposes.
+All feedback welcomed.